jrieke/lightshapes/README.md

 ![](images/demo.jpg)

-And is the screen that is shown on the projector:
+And this is the screen that is shown on the projector:

 ![](images/screenshot.png)